dks53/robo-advisor/README.md

 ### Data Validation

 The program will then conduct a two-step validation to ensure that the symbol you entered was correct and that data for that stock is available in the database.
+> See "Prerequisits" in order to gain access to the database.
 Once validations are completed, the program will run the necessary calculations and create an output.

 ### Information Output